balancer/scaffold-balancer-v3/README.md

 Within the function `create()` we call `_create()` with appropriate params, which will be touched on later within our scripts.
 For now, we move onto the next aspect of the `create()` call, which is to `registerPool()` with the BalancerV3 vault.

-### 3.1.2 Calling `registerPool()`
+### 3.1.1.1 Calling `registerPool()`

 New pools need to be registered to the BalancerV3 vault to operate within the BalancerV3 architecture.
+The details of this function are outlined well within the [`IVaultExtension.sol` natspec](https://github.com/balancer/balancer-v3-monorepo/blob/9bc5618d7717dfbafd3cfbf025e7d3317ad7cacb/pkg/interfaces/contracts/vault/IVaultExtension.sol#L53).

-TODO - reference `IVaultExtension.sol` for details.
+For the example factory contract we are working with, we have no pause manager, no hooks, and do not support "custom" liquidity provision or removal.

-TODO - Finally, the `create()` function ends by calling `_registerPoolWithFactory(newPool)` which registers the new pool with the respective factory.
+Finally, the `create()` function ends by calling `_registerPoolWithFactory(newPool)` which registers the new pool with the respective factory.
 This is done for accounting purposes, amongst other reasons.

 > NOTE: like all other contracts and scripts within this repo, one must adjust aspects within this smart contract when creating their own type of custom pool.